-Making Baka Mitai Dame Da Ne or The Famous Sad Linus meme from Linus Tech Tips singing isn’t that easy but before we dive into how you can make a meme like the Dame Da ne meme, let’s start about this meme culture.
+Making Baka Mitai Dame Da Ne or The Famous Sad Linus meme from Linus Tech Tips singing isn’t that easy but before we dive into how you can make a meme like the Dame Da ne meme, let’s start with this meme culture.

 It will be no exaggeration in saying that memes are a significant part of the internet culture as well as the culture in general, in today’s age.
-People bond over memes and they even have a very strong cultural impact over everyone today.
+People bond over memes and they even have a very strong cultural impact on everyone today.

 Here is the one that started everything.

 As amusing as it looks, it certainly has this wow factor which makes it more interesting, well even pewds reacted to this in his meme review and couldn’t resist giving a 10/10.